UW-THINKlab/P2P_sharing_open_source/README.md

     - `community.py`: The code for generating community-based social networks and P2P resource-sharing networks.
     - `resource_sharing_model.py`: The resource shairng model.
     - `evaluation_metrics.py`: The evaluation metrics for resilience loss.
-- `test`: The test code of this project.
 - `results`: The scenario analysis results.
+- `demo`: The demo code and expected output.
 - `figs`: The figures generated in this project.

 ## Framework